Tethering

-Tethering, or phone-as-modem (PAM) is the sharing of a mobile device's Internet connection with other connected computers.
-Connection of a mobile device with other devices can be done over wireless LAN (Wi-Fi), over Bluetooth or by physical connection using a cable, for example through USB.

-If tethering is done over WLAN, the feature may be branded as a personal hotspot or mobile hotspot, which allows the device to serve as a portable router.
-Mobile hotspots may be protected by a PIN or password.
-The Internet-connected mobile device can act as a portable wireless access point and router for devices connected to it.
+Tethering or phone-as-modem (PAM) is the sharing of a mobile device's cellular data connection with other connected computers.
+It effectively turns the transmitting device into a modem to allow others to use its cellular network as a gateway for Internet access.
+The sharing can be done wirelessly over wireless LAN (Wi-Fi), Bluetooth, IrDA or by physical connection using a cable like USB.
+If tethering is done over Wi-Fi, the feature may be branded as a personal hotspot or mobile hotspot, and the transmitting mobile device would also act as a portable wireless access point (AP) which may also be protected using a password.
+Tethering over Bluetooth may use the Personal Area Networking (PAN) profile between paired devices, or alternatively the Dial-Up Networking (DUN) profile where the receiving device virtually dials the cellular network APN, typically using the number *99#.